WhiteStar-Communications/HyperSpace-Service/README.md

 ## Startup

 1) Launch the host app.
 Upon the first launch, a user will be prompted to allow a VPN configuration to be created and to give necessary permissions for the system extension.
-2) From your external app, you need to first issue a `load` command.
-Then, you will need to issue a `start` command.
-After these commands are successful, your TUN interface is up and running.
+2) From your external app, you will need to issue a successful `start` command.
+Upon completion of the command, your TUN interface is up and running.
+Use the commands `addIncludedRoutes`, `removeIncludedRoutes`, `addExcludedRoutes`, `removeExcludedRoutes`, `addDNSMatchEntries`, `removeDNSMatchEntries`, `addDNSMatchDomains`, `removeDNSMatchDomains`, `addDNSServers`, and `removeDNSServers` to configure the TUN interface to your specific requirements.
-3) Send and receive packets, and update your tunnel settings accordingly.
+3) Once the TUN interface is running and initially configured, send and receive packets via the DataServer.
+Update any configurations as your requirements change.

 ---